Published 27 Jun 2022

 Here are some of the specific benefits of hiring a fractional CMO:

-Hire them for 20 hours a month, and you’ll pay between $48,000 and $72,000 every year.
+If you hire them for 20 hours a month, you’ll pay between $48,000 and $72,000 every year.

-Mike Trigg, an angel investor who previously worked as a chief marketing officer for recruitment firm Entelo and file sharing service Hightail, says startups often make the mistake of hiring a chief marketing officer before they need one.
+Mike Trigg, an angel investor who previously worked as a chief marketing officer for recruitment firm Entelo and file-sharing service Hightail, says startups often make the mistake of hiring a chief marketing officer before they need one.

 He says if your company wants to overcome a specific problem – such as too little media coverage or too few customers – then you should consider hiring for these specific skills rather than taking on an experienced executive who demands C-suite remuneration.